WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 Verify the transaction details shown on the Coldcard, and approve the transaction for signing.
 After this, unplug the micro SD card from Coldcard and plug it into the computer.
 In Wasabi, click on the top menu `Tools` and then `Transaction Broadcaster`.
-In this tab, select `Import PSBT`, lookup the SD card with the final signed transaction, and click `OK`.
+In this tab, select `Import Transaction`, lookup the SD card with the final signed transaction, and click `OK`.
 Then click `Broadcast Transaction`, and Wasabi will privately announce it to the Bitcoin network.

 ![](/PSBTBroadcast.png)